Isaac Fruechte

 Isaac Fruechte (born March 7, 1991) is an American college football coach and former wide receiver.
-He is the offensive coordinator and quarterbacks coach for the University of North Dakota, positions he has held since 2024.
+He is the wide receivers coach for the University of Minnesota, a position he has held since 2026.
 Fruechte played college football at Rochester Community and Technical College and Minnesota as well as in high school in-state at Caledonia.

 Early life

 Fruechte is a graduate of Caledonia High School in Caledonia, Minnesota.
 Under the guidance of his father Carl, who is a legendary football and basketball coach at Caledonia, Isaac played as a wide receiver and safety and helped lead the Warriors to two consecutive state championships (2007, 2008), three section championships, and two 3 Rivers Conference titles.
 He was a two-time Associated Press Honorable Mention All-State selection and a three-time All-3 Rivers conference selection.
 Following his senior season, he was named to the St. Paul Pioneer Press All-State team.
 In addition to football, Fruechte was also a standout track and field athlete at Caledonia, earning four straight berths at the state championships.
 He had a personal-best time of 10.82 seconds in the 100-meter dash and was timed under 4.4 seconds in the 40-yard dash.